WordPress Statistics & Facts 2022-2021, 2019-2020

 - Custom WordPress theme designs cost between $1,000 and $15,000

-WordPress has been the leading content management system for several years.
+WordPress has been the best content writing service and management system for several years.
 Many of the world’s biggest websites were built using this revolutionary software, including The New Yorker and The New York Times.
 Even Beyonce and the country of Sweden use WordPress to power their web presence.
 Here are 9 interesting statistics about WordPress for 2019.

 1. The website Who is Hosting This reports that an incredible 27% of the internet is powered by WordPress.
 That means that more than one out of four websites are built with the platform.
 This statistic is based on survey results from Netcraft.
 How many websites are using WordPress?
 The estimated number is a whopping 75,000,000 sites.
 About half of these are hosted on wordpress.com while the rest are self-hosted WordPress sites.
 The number of sites powered by WordPress is likely to continue to grow.
 Over the last five years, WordPress has seen their market share rise from 13.1% to 27.2%.